vinli/docs/web/platform-services/index.rst

 Platform Services
 ===================

-The Platform Services offered allow access and control over devices, vehicles, and their relationships to your application in addition to some administrative access to transactions.
+The Platform Service allows access and control over devices, vehicles, and governs their relationships to your application in addition to some administrative access to transactions.

 .. toctree::
    :maxdepth: 1